Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 2D

 \Pb{\textsc{$P_3$-Partition-Grid} \cite{P3P}} {A grid graph $G$.} {A partition of the vertices of $G$ into disjoint $P_3$-paths, where a $P_3$-path is a path with three vertices.}

-Given an instance $G$ of \textsc{$P_3$-Partition-Grid}, we construct an instance $P_G$ of \textsc{Continuous-G-Min-Disc-Code} as follows.
-For every vertex $v$ of $G$ with coordinates $(x,y)$, we create a point $p(v)$ with coordinates $(x,y)$ and add it to $P_G$.\footnote{The construction from~\cite{GledelP19} stops here.} Then, we apply a rotation of angle $\pi/4$ to all the points, followed by a scaling of factor $\sqrt{2}$.
-Thus in the end, $p(v)$ has coordinates $(x-y,x+y)$ (See Figure \ref{p3}).
-The following completes the proof.
+Given an instance $G$ of \textsc{$P_3$-Partition-Grid}, we construct an instance $P_G$ (a point set) for \textsc{Continuous-G-Min-Disc-Code} as follows.
+For every vertex $v$ of $G$ with coordinates $(x,y)$, we create a point $p(v)$ with coordinates $(x,y)$ and add it to $P_G$.
+The construction from~\cite{GledelP19} stops here, and we will now slightly change it.
+For each point $p(v)$ with coordinates $(x,y)$, we replace it by a point with coordinates $(y-x,y+x)$, that is, we rotate the whole point set by an angle of $\pi/4$ and stretch it by a factor of $\sqrt{2}$ (See Figure~\ref{p3} for an illustration).

-\begin{lemma} A $P_3$-partition for $G=(V,E)$ exists if and only if there exists a set of $\frac{2|V|}{3}$ axis-parallel unit squares discriminating $P_G$. \end{lemma} \begin{proof} The key idea is to notice that any axis-parallel unit square can contain at most two points of $P_G$, and if it contains two, then it contains two corresponding to vertices of $G$ joined by an edge (the center of the square is then placed at mid-distance between the two points).
+\begin{lemma} A $P_3$-partition for $G=(V,E)$ exists if and only if there exists a set of $\frac{2|V|}{3}$ axis-parallel unit squares discriminating the points in $P_G$. \end{lemma} \begin{proof} The key idea is to notice that any axis-parallel unit square can contain at most two points of $P_G$, and if it contains two, then it contains two points corresponding to vertices of $G$ joined by an edge (the center of the square is then placed at the middle-most position of the line segment joining the two points).
 Moreover, any two points corresponding to an edge of $G$ can be covered by some axis-parallel unit square in that way.
-Now, three points corresponding to the three vertices of a $P_3$-path $v_1v_2v_3$ in $G$ can be discriminated using two unit squares $S$ and $S'$, centered at the mid-points of the two segments joining $p(v_1),p(v_2)$ and $p(v_2),p(v_3)$, respectively.
-Now, $p(v_1)$ is covered by $S$ only, $p(v_3)$ by $S'$ only, and $p(v_2)$ by both.
-Thus, if a $P_3$-partition of $G$ exists, we have our solution of size $\frac{2|V|}{3}$ to \textsc{Continuous-G-Min-Disc-Code}.
+Three points corresponding to the three vertices of a $P_3$-path $v_1v_2v_3$ in $G$ can be discriminated using two unit squares $s$ and $s'$, centered at the mid-points of the two segments joining $(p(v_1),p(v_2))$ and $(p(v_2),p(v_3))$, respectively.
+Now, $p(v_1)$ is covered by $s$ only, $p(v_3)$ by $s'$ only, and $p(v_2)$ by both.
+Thus, if a $P_3$-partition of $G$ exists, we have our solution of size $\frac{2|V|}{3}$ to the \textsc{Continuous-G-Min-Disc-Code} problem.